se4ai/se4ai.github.io/about-why.md

 [^foot]: (1) Do you use source control?; (2) Can you make a build in one step?; (3) Do you make daily builds?; (4) Do you have a bug database?; (5) Do you fix bugs before writing new code?; (6) Do you have an up-to-date schedule?; (7) Do you have a spec?; (8) Do programmers have quiet working conditions?; (9)  Do you use the best tools money can buy?; (10) Do you have testers?; (11) Do new candidates write code during their interview?; (12) Do you do hallway usability testing?

 Now, two decades later, we demand more of our software (particularly of our AI software).
 Here are some other questions we now want to ask about our software.
-Include below are some ways that AI tols can be used to address these questions.
-Before moving to those, we must stress that the AI tools are just **one way**, and not **the only way**, to implement  ethically-aligned design.
+Include below are some methods could be used to address these questions (and it is an open research issue if there are other, better, ways to address these concerns).
+If you AI tools can't or won't answer "yes" to the most of the above then:

+- Industrial practitioners should use different tools; and
+- Researchers should accept  a new  research challenge (how how to enable that kinds of ethics in that kind of AI tool).

 <em>1.
 How stable are the  conclusions from  your AI tool ?</em>